 Childminding was her main thing though, and so her creativity was put to play in the games and activities that children cry out for.
 The one I remember most is the Storytelling Tree.
 Mum walked us to and from school each day – her youngest two daughters and the children she cared for – through the old tannery, with its suffocating odour, and right by the storytelling tree.
 She named it so and would stop regularly (I’m sure not every trip) beside this tree to tell us stories from her imagination.
 I didn’t know that until years later when I asked her about the stories she told by that tree, and she said ‘Just ones from my head mostly’ She’d tell the well known ones too, she said.
 Neither is an easy thing to do.
 I know from trying myself.

 Now I share my love of stories and reading with my children.
 I’ve tried out telling stories under trees a few times too.
-I don’t think I do it quite how mum did, but the love is there deep in my roots and that makes it easy to pass on.
+I don’t think I do it quite how mum did, but the love of it is there deep in my roots and that makes it easy to pass on.

 And Happy National Storytelling Week everyone!